mbtyers/jagshelper/README.md

 and 95%) and median markings, for a set of parameter nodes side-by-side.
 This function is intended for plotting the posterior densities of a vector of parameter nodes in which order may not matter, such as a set of random effects.

+* `crossplot()` provides methods for bivariate plotting of a single pair of parameters or paired vectors of parameter nodes.
+Options are given to add credible intervals in the x- and y- directions, credible intervals along the principal component axes, or approximate smoothed credible polygons.

 * `comparecat()` produces an interleaved caterpillar plot for multiple 'jagsUI' output objects or `data.frame`s, in which parameter nodes with the same name across